gras64/learning-skill/README.md

 ## Examples
-* " "Do you want to learn something"   "
+* "Do you want to learn something"
-* " "Do you already know this"  "
+* "Do you already know this"
-* ""There you can learn something""
+* "There you can learn something"
-* ""I show you something""
+* "I show you something"
-* ""can you keep a secret""
+* "can you keep a secret"
-* ""I tell you something private""
+* "I tell you something private"
-* ""Please do not say what I'm talking about""
+* "Please do not say what I'm talking about"

 ## Credits
 Andreas Reinle(@gras64)